How Bollywood actor Sushant Singh Rajput’s death has been turned into a political football

 But he also missed out on some major films, reportedly because he did not have the time to shoot for them or due to contractual obligations that came in the way.
 In addition, there were projects that never took off, such as Shekhar Kapur’s Paani.

-The idea that influential Bollywood producers and stars were responsible for Rajput’s death began getting traction on Twitter immediately after his ajput’s death.
+The idea that influential Bollywood producers and stars were responsible for Rajput’s death began getting traction on Twitter immediately after his death.
 But it spread like wildfire after the Instagram account team_kangana_ranaut put out two videos, in which Ranaut declared that Rajput’s death was a “planned murder” and blamed the “movie mafia” for it.

 As a speculative narrative about Bollywood royalty ganging up against Rajput and nudging him to death gathered momentum, social media users began to demand punishment for the people who had allegedly wronged the actor during his seven-year career.